-Instrument Type Features Parameter Measured Range Borehole Extensometer 0-2 inches Borehole Television Camera ,,,, N/A Convergence Points and Tape Extensometers Mechanically anchored eyebolts to which a portable tape extensometer is attached.
-Cumulative Deformation 2-50 feet Convergence Meters vergence Meters Includes wire and sonic meters.
+Instrument Type Features Parameter Measured Range Borehole Extensometer The extensometer provides for monitoring the deformation parallel to the borehole axis.
+Units suitable for up to 5 measurements anchors in addition to the reference head.
+Maximum borehole depths shall be 50 feet.
+Cumulative Deformation 0-2 inches Borehole Television Camera Closed circuit television may be used for monitoring areas otherwise inaccessible, such as boreholes or shafts.
+Video Image N/A Convergence Points and Tape Extensometers Mechanically anchored eyebolts to which a portable tape extensometer is attached.
+Cumulative Deformation 2-50 feet Convergence Meters Includes wire and sonic meters.
 Mounted on rigid plates anchored to the rock surface.
-2-50 feet Inclinometers Both vertical and horizontal inclinometers are used.
+Cumulative Deformation 2-50 feet Inclinometers Both vertical and horizontal inclinometers are used.
 Traversing type of system in which a probe is moved periodically through casing located in the borehole whose inclination is being measured.
-0-30 degrees Rock Bolt Load Cells Spool type units suitable for use with rock bolts.
+Cumulative Deformation 0-30 degrees Rock Bolt Load Cells Spool type units suitable for use with rock bolts.
 Tensile stress is inferred from strain gauges mounted on the surface of the spool.
 Load 0-300 kips Earth Pressure Cells Installed between concrete keys and rock.
 Preferred type is a hydraulic pressure plate connected to a vibrating wire transmitter.
 Lithostatic Pressure 0-1000 psi Piezometer Pressure Transducers Located in shafts and of robust design and construction.
 Periodic checks on operability required.
 Fluid Pressure 0-500 psi Strain Gauges Installed within the concrete shaft key.
 Suitably sealed for the environment.
 Two types used-surface mounted and embedded.
 Cumulative Deformation 0-3000 μin/in (embedded) 0-2500 μin/in (surface)